Vivekkosare/horse-owner/README.md

 - `PUT    /api/v1/owners/:id` — Update an owner by ID
 - `DELETE /api/v1/owners/:id` — Delete an owner by ID

+Two roles are needed to access these end points: admin and vet These roles needs to be passed to the endpoints through header requests
+x-user-role: vet OR x-user-role: admin

+admin: Can access all endpoints
+vet: Can access only GET requests and PATCH request on horse endpoint to update the health status

 ---

 ## 📬 API Testing with Postman